muhammadwaqas964/kubernetes-learning/Day13/Day13_Cicd_Kubernetes.md

 * Built a Docker image from code
 * Pushed to DockerHub automatically
-* Applied Kubernetes manifests
+* Applied Kubernetes manifests locally
-* Connected all via GitHub Actions
+* Connected build to GitHub Actions

 ---